Andrew O'Keefe

-Andrew Patrick O'Keefe AM (born 1 October 1971) is an Australian former television presenter and lawyer.
-He is best known for being the host of the game shows Deal or No Deal and The Chase Australia.
-He was also the co-host of Weekend Sunrise from 2005 to 2017.
+Andrew Patrick O'Keefe is an Australian former television presenter and lawyer.
+He co-hosted the weekend edition of breakfast program Weekend Sunrise from 2005 until 2017 as well as the Australian versions of game shows Deal or No Deal, and The Chase Australia.
+In 2024, he was convicted of drug and domestic violence offences.

 Legal career

 O'Keefe worked as an intellectual property lawyer with law firm Allens Arthur Robinson.

-Television career
+Media career

 O'Keefe first started his television career in 2003 in Channel Seven's show Big Bite.
-Later the same year he began hosting Deal or No Deal.
+Later the same year he began hosting Deal or No Deal, staying for 10 years.

-In 2005, O'Keefe co-hosted the tri-network tsunami appeal Reach Out for relief efforts around Asia.
+In 2005, O'Keefe co-hosted the tri-network tsunami appeal Reach Out for relief efforts around Asia, which aired on Seven, Nine and Ten.
 In the same year, he hosted the short-lived Dragons Den and co-hosted the 47th TV Week Logie Awards.

-From 2005 to 2017, O'Keefe co-hosted Weekend Sunrise on Saturday and Sunday mornings with journalist Monique Wright.
+From 2005 to 2017, O'Keefe co-hosted Weekend Sunrise on Saturday and Sunday mornings.
+He was co-hosting with Samantha Armytage from 2007, when Lisa Wilkinson moved to Today, until 2013, when Armytage moved to the main Sunrise program.
+Armytage was replaced with Monique Wright on Weekend Sunrise as a result.
 He also regularly substituted for David Koch on Sunrise.
-He presented the program for two weeks whilst Koch was on holidays during the summer period of 2013 alongside his former Weekend Sunrise co-host Samantha Armytage.

 From 2007 to 2009, O'Keefe hosted the quiz show The Rich List.

 On 31 May 2013, O'Keefe commenced playing the role of King Herod in the Australian tour of the Jesus Christ Superstar arena show.
 However, on 14 June 2013, he was admitted to hospital with a neck injury requiring surgery and was forced to relinquish the role for the rest of the tour.
 O'Keefe believed the injury was aggravated during a performance of the show.

 In 2015, O'Keefe began presenting Seven's new game show, The Chase Australia.

 In December 2017, O'Keefe announced his resignation as co-host of Weekend Sunrise after 12 years with the show.

 O'Keefe's contract with the Seven Network expired at the end of 2020, and he was replaced by Larry Emdur for The Chase Australia.